"You should have seen the demo from Acme! Wow! We gotta get us some of that and fast!"

 A Time-Compressed Story

-Your demo story needs to show how your solution solves the prospect's top 3 or 4 problems in the shortest most compelling way possible.
+Your demo story needs to show how your solution solves the prospect's top 3 or 4 problems in the most concise, relevant and compelling way possible.
+In our classes and workshops we teach a technique called a "CRC Check" to show you exactly how this is done.

 The Story should reflect the overall theme for the demo and and be comprised of "Now to Wow Stories" for each demo topic, compressed down to the essentials.